 Object Mapping (and more) for Redis!

-Redis OM Spring extends Spring Data Redis to take full advantage of the power of Redis.
+Redis OM Spring extends Spring Data Redis to take full advantage of Redis and Redis Stack.

 Table of contents

-The Redis OM family of projects aim is to provide high-level abstractions idiomatically implemented for your language/platform of choice.
-We currently cater to the Node, Python, .Net and Spring communities.
+The Redis OM family of client libraries provide high-level abstractions, idiomatically implemented for your language and platform of choice.
+We currently cater to the Node, Python, .NET, and Spring communities.

-This preview release provides all of SDRs capabilities plus:
+This preview release provides all Spring Data Redis, plus:

 @Document

-annotation to map Spring Data models to Redis JSON documents- Enhances SDR's
+annotation to map Spring Data models to Redis JSON documents- Enhancement to the Spring Data Redis

 @RedisHash